L-TMS-CERT/EyeOnThreat/README.md

 ------------
 To use EyeOnThreat Python library:

+Download from Git Repo:

     git clone https://github.com/L-TMS-CERT/EyeOnThreat.git

+OR Install from Pypi:

+    pip install eyeonthreat

 **Import Library**:

-    import eyeonthreat
+    from eyeonthreat import eyeonthreat

 **Get API Token** :

-> NOTE: This method allow you to retrive the TOKEN used by EyeOnThreat&trade;.
+> NOTE: This method allow you to retrieve the TOKEN used by EyeOnThreat&trade;.

     auth = eyeonthreat.Authentication()
     auth.getAuthToken(user,passwd)